qzdl/pg-deploy/README.md

 a set of CREATE statements.
 A change in this definition results in a new state, that is also a set of create statements.
 We can establish the differences between the two states with the help of the PostgreSQL catalog tables and we can generate SQL code that can transform one state into an other.
-With other workd: if we create a schema using the current state - new_schema - and using the previous state - old_schema - in a running database.
+With other works: if we create a schema using the current state - new_schema - and using the previous state - old_schema - in a running database.
 Then the main function of the extension calculates the differences between the two schemas and generates an SQL code.
 This code can transform old_schema into the new_schema.
 The code generation based on the differences between objects, regardless if that is a new commit or a rollback, only the direction of transformation must be defined:

-If the new_schema has a new table then the table declaration must be calculated and applied to the old_schema.
+For instance, if the new_schema has a new table then the table declaration must be calculated and applied to the old_schema.
 The other direction would be a DROP statement that removes the excess table.

+To test the generated code simply apply the generated code to the original database schema and call the comparison function of the pg-deploy extension.
+The result should be a text without any sql commands: after applying the changes to the source state it should be transformed into the target state, so there should be no difference.

+After proving the generated code further commands can be added to it before deployment - eg. rebuilding indices, vacuuming etc.

 Caveats

 - chain renaming is rollback boundary: if object A is renamed as B, B is renamed as C and a new A is made in subsequent changes, it is impossible to restore the initial state.
 If that is a table, it is not possible to decide if it is a new table or a renamed old one.
     With other words: RENAMEing objects is not encouraged.
 - runtime errors are not checked:
     In case of changing the name of a function from or to its qualified form but inside a function or dependent function the change is not made the result leads to runtime errors.
 Tests are great tools to prevent such situation.

-<a id="org30bf2dc"></a>
+- dyamically created tables shall not be part of the schema definition: dynamically created tables are accidental for the particular database and not consistent across databases.
+Such tables are table partitions or tables with time stamps generated dynamically.
+Be aware if such tables are included in your schema definition.

-### Extension Install
+### <a name="#org82aaf99"></a> Extension Install

 Installation of the extension follows the standard Postgres Extension install process.